canonical/craft-parts/docs/explanation/dump_plugin.rst

 If you are not using the source files directly in the final payload, but want to run some custom commands to generate them.
-Then you should use the ``nil`` plugin instead of this dump plugin to avoid copying any unnecessary files.
+Then you should use the ``nil`` plugin instead to avoid copying any unnecessary files.

-Combining the dump plugin with the :ref:`part properties <part_properties>` allows to extend the behavior to create new files, modify existing files, and/or filter files for the final payload.
+Combining the dump plugin with the :ref:`part properties <part_properties>` allows extending the behavior to create new files, modify existing files, and/or filter files for the final payload.